How To Take Care Of Your Mental Health As A College Student

 What College Students Can Do

-Below are some things that college students and high school students that are preparing for college can do to manage their mental health.
+Below are some things that college students and high school students who are preparing for college can do to manage their mental health.

 High school students should check out the 6 High School Habits You Should Drop Before College.